- Do I need to register medicinal products if I want to import into Bhutan?

 To register medicinal products, first a local dealer (called Market Authorization Holder) or manufacturer should apply for Technical Authorization for Sale and Distribution from the DRA based on which Trade License will be issued by the Department of Trade, Ministry of Economic Affairs.
 After obtaining the Trade License and Technical Authorization for sale and distribution, a local dealer can submit documents related to medicine to the DRA for registration.
 If a manufacturer outside Bhutan wishes to register medicines directly, they may do so.
 The documents required for registration of medicines can be viewed at www.dra.gov.bt

-4. What is the fee for registration of medicinal product?
+- What is the fee for registration of medicinal products?

-5. What is validity of one-time registration of a medicinal product?
+- What is the validity of one-time registration of a medicinal product?

-Once registered, the registration status of product is valid for a period of three years.
+Once registered, the registration status of the product is valid for a period of three years.
 After the expiry of validity of three years, you can apply for renewal of registration.
-Fees and charges remains same as initial registration.
+Fees and charges remain the same as initial registration.

 A Competent Person is a person who is registered with the DRA based on: